PROLOGUE: Freshman Orientation

-"Well, that's a little better," she says, getting up to dig through the box marked 'CLOTHING 1: SHORTS AND TEES'.
+"Well, that's a little better," she says, getting up to dig through the box labeled "CLOTHING 1: SHORTS AND TEES."
 She plucks out one of each and tosses them to the bed.
 Without one iota of modesty, she peels off her top and shimmies out of her skirt.
 I have to remind myself not to stare.
 In general, I'm not attracted to women, but Rosalie has a body that is worthy of ogling, even by a non-lesbianic girl.

 She spins around and catches me staring, despite my resolve not to.
 It doesn't seem to bother her in the least.
-I'm guessing she's used to it after 18 years of living with a perfect body.
-"So," she says kindly, "should we unpack or go explore?"
+I'm guessing she's used to it after eighteen years of living with a perfect body.
+"So," she says, "should we unpack or go explore?"

 "Let's go!"
-I blurt, feeling braver now that my roommate has met me "in the flesh"- all 190 pounds of it.
+Now that my roommate has met me "in the flesh"—all 190 pounds of it—I'm feeling braver.
 My instinct would be to hibernate in the room, but roaming the campus with this exotic creature could be mighty interesting.

 "I just got a text from Jasper.
 He's just made it to the room.
 You wanna come up and meet him?"

 "Sure, why not?"
-Emmett says agreeably.
-"I want to see this hot shit who won the HP Junior All-America Golf Scholastic Award."
+Emmett says.
+"I want to see this hot shit who won the All-America Golf Scholastic Award."

-"Em," I warn, sensing his competitive side coming out to play.
-"Give me a chance to get to know him before you pounce, will you?"
+"Em," I warn, sensing his competitive side, "Give me a chance to get to know him before you pounce, will you?"